mcu-tools/mcuboot/samples/zephyr/README.md

 Please see the comments in the Makefile in this directory for more details on how to build and test this application.

-The hello applications were taken directly from the Zephyr source tree.